Crave-Trinity/crave-trinity-frontend/README.md

 ### 🔑 How We Win
 * ✅ Organic growth → AI-backed personalized insights → B2B healthcare SaaS on DaaS
 * ✅ Turn cravings data into a next-gen addiction & impulse control platform
-* ✅ Make CRAVE as viral as Duolingo streaks—dopamine resilience at scale

 ---